MaibornWolff/codecharta/analysis/import/CSVImporter/README.md

 > sourcemonImport.bat \<projectCreator name> \<source code path> \<language>

 If SourceMonitor is installed in a different directory the script must be changed accordingly.

-### CSV Import for SciTools Understand

-If you have analized your projectCreator with Understand and exported the metric data to a csv-file, you may call the command

-> ccsh understandimport \<path to sourcemonitor csv file>

-which prints the visualisation data to stdout.

-Currently, UnderstandImporter does only support metrics for files in csv files from Understand.

 ### General CSV Import